Nu Skin MLM Review: Can You Really Make Money or Is It Overpriced Skincare?

 Earning Potential: Low for most people

-Verdict: Nu Skin offers premium skincare products with strong branding, but most people struggle to earn consistent income due to high product prices and reliance on ongoing sales and recruitment.
+Verdict: Nu Skin offers premium skincare products, strong branding, and a recognised global presence, but most people struggle to earn consistent income due to high product prices, ongoing sales activity, and reliance on recruitment.
+The bigger question isn’t whether Nu Skin is legitimate.
+It’s whether it creates the flexibility most parents are actually looking for.

 Best For: People interested in beauty, skincare, and social selling